TechTrainOps/enterprise-azure-landing-zone-platform/docs/architecture/README.md

 - Key Vault access for the Managed Identity
 - Storage Account access for the Managed Identity
 - Azure Container Registry access for the Managed Identity

+Managed Identity and its role assignments are owned only by Identity.

 ### Networking